Is Biometrica a CRA?

 What is UMbRA?

 UMbRA is a new product Biometrica released at the Missing & Unidentified Persons Conference in Atlanta on Sept.
 20, 2017.
 It is a product built specifically for law enforcement of all stripes, intelligence agencies, private investigators, process servers, and other private sector security and surveillance professionals.
 We believe UMbRA will eventually have more than 100 million people in its database.
-That number currently stands at just over six million records.
+That number currently stands at just over twenty-one million records.

 Why do we believe we will eventually have access to 100 million people in our database?